Child Care Rapid Renovation Fund

 Send your completed form and all required supporting documentation to MCF.CCCF@gov.bc.ca.

-Applications can be submitted at any time and will be reviewed in the order they are received.
-Funding is available within the current fiscal year only and applications will be approved until funding is fully allocated.
+Applications can be submitted at anytime until March 12, 2021 and will be reviewed in the order they are received.

 Applicants with multiple applications may not receive funding for all projects.
 If submitting multiple applications, it is recommended that applicants indicate the order of importance for all proposed projects.